flamwenco/40s-wiki-backup/why.md

 # Why use a 40% keyboard?

-We look at three common reasons why people choose a 40% keyboard and go into more depth on why layers are one of them.
+We describe three common reasons for using 40% boards and explain the layering reason in more detail.

 ## They're small, tailored, and packed